QRLHUB

 Target Year: Years not decades

-Achievement: Most experimental.
-First topological materials demo.
+Achievement: First Majorana qubit readout demonstrated (QuTech, Feb 2026, Nature): single-shot parity measurement via quantum capacitance with >1ms coherence.
+First topological materials demo (Feb 2025).
 Could need fewer physical qubits if proven.
-Hedging with IonQ, Quantinuum, Atom partnerships.
+Hedging with IonQ, Quantinuum, Atom Computing partnerships.

 D-Wave